KateBu/bot-1.3/README.md

 # Update info
-## I started to change structures and haven't completed yet.
-The Telegram bot can work with text messages, audio files, documents, voice files, videos, animations and /help command.
+## Telegram bot works properly now.
 The VK bot can work with text messages and /help command.
 ## The code is not formatted yet.

 # Echo bot for Telegram and VK